-If you are a sports lover, go for a trek in nature to the beautiful Robber’s Cave and visit one of India’s largest Buddhist centres at Mindrolling Monastery.
+If you are a sports lover, go for a trek in nature to the beautiful Robber’s Cave and visit one of India’s largest Buddhist centers at Mindrolling Monastery.

 The best time to visit Dehradun is winter, from November to late February.

-Rich in spirituality, Haridwar is another one of the most popular tourist places in Uttarakhand among Indian and international travellers.
-Once here, you can watch the Hindu pilgrims dip in the holy Ganga waters in Bramhakund at Har-ki-Pauri ghat, a place linked to god Vishnu and Shiva, of which there is also a giant statue marking one of the cities landmarks.
+Rich in spirituality, Haridwar is another one of the most popular tourist places in Uttarakhand among Indian and international travelers.
+Once here, you can watch the Hindu pilgrims dip in the holy Ganga waters in Bramhakund at Har-ki-Pauri ghat, a place linked to the gods Vishnu and Shiva, of which there is also a giant statue marking one of the cities landmarks.

-Place of age-old traditions and a rich spirituality, when in Almora you can visit the local Hindu worship places like Nanda Devi, Kasar Devi and Katarmal Sun temples, and absolutely don’t miss a trek around their gorgeous forests and enjoy great views of the local Himalayan peaks.
+Place of age-old traditions and rich spirituality, when in Almora you can visit the local Hindu worship places like Nanda Devi, Kasar Devi, and Katarmal Sun temples, and absolutely don’t miss a trek around their gorgeous forests and enjoy great views of the local Himalayan peaks.

 If you are still wondering what to do in Uttarakhand, make sure you include Mussoorie Hill Station in your bucket list.

-The history of Mussoorie town dates back to 1825 when Captain Young, an adventurous British military officer who, together with Mr Shore explored the present site and built a shooting lodge.
-This laid the foundation of one of the best holiday resorts in Uttarakhand.
-Mussoorie has a nice nature walk known as Camel’s Back Road that takes its name from a camel’s hump-shaped hill.
+The history of Mussoorie town dates back to 1825 when Captain Young, an adventurous British military officer who, together with Mr. Shore explored the present site and built a shooting lodge.
+This laid the foundation for one of the best holiday resorts in Uttarakhand.
+Mussoorie has a nice nature walk known as Camel’s Back Road which takes its name from a camel’s hump-shaped hill.